scull7/uow/README.md

 // Default is zero (0).
 task  = task.attempts(3);

-// You can specify a backoff algorithm
+// You can specify a back-off algorithm
 // Default is `fixed`
 task  = task.backoff( true );